Salumeria: History

 The salumeria originated in Italy and dates to the Middle Ages.
-Historically, salumerias in Bologna, Italy did not produce their own meats.
+Historically, salumerie in Bologna, Italy, did not produce their own meats.
 They selected meats and other products such as pasta, olives and cheeses from local purveyors.
 These purveyors worked in a guild system that was created by the signori in Bologna, the city's rulers, in a system that dates to the Middle Ages.
 Purveyors for salumeria products included the salaroli, which controlled the salt industry, who salted the pork, which was then shipped to the lardaioli, a guild that sold the pork.
 The lardaioli also produced soap and candles from the pork lard they would receive.
 This guild system was eliminated by Napoléon Bonaparte around the time of the turn of the 19th century.